Ugly Dave Gray: Career

-According to Gray's autobiography, It's Funny Being Ugly, Gray was not invited to speak at Graham Kennedy's funeral in 2005, and indeed did not know where the service was being held.
-He had to call presenter Philip Brady for details.

-Personal life
+Biography and personal life

 Ugly Dave Gray has two children, a daughter and a son.
 His son, also called Dave Gray, is following in his father's footsteps as a comedian.

+In his 2005 autobiography, It's Funny Being Ugly, Gray said he was not invited to speak at Graham Kennedy's funeral, and indeed was not even told where the service was being held.
+He did attend after asking Phillip Brady for details.

-In 2011, Gray announced that he wished to be cryogenically frozen after death.
+In 1999, Gray announced that he wished to be cryogenically frozen after death.